How Much Deposit Do You Need for a Mortgage UK?

 Automate your savings

-Set up a standing order to transfer money into your deposit fund on payday, before you have a chance to spend it.
-Treat your deposit contribution like a bill that must be paid every month.
+Set up a standing order that moves money into your deposit fund on payday, before it can drift into everyday spending.
+Treat the contribution like a bill you pay every month.

 - 04